-Wayne County Courthouse – At the northwest corner of the square, the imposing courthouse is a similar style to Philadelphia city hall.
+Wayne County Courthouse – At the northwest corner of the square, the imposing courthouse is similar to Philadelphia city hall.

-So there’s my list of things to do in downtown Wooster, Ohio!
+So that is my list of things to do in downtown Wooster, Ohio!
 I feel like I’m not even scratching the surface!
 What’s your favorite?